Lumberjacket. Grey-Green edition. Finally, a jacket with somewhere to hang your axe.

 Built to carry axes and iPads

 So on the side of every Lumberjacket you’ll find a pair of heavy duty hanging loops built to hang any kit you might need at a second’s notice – like an axe.
-The jacket also comes with two deep side pockets, two zipped chest pockets and another invisible pocket tucked inside one of those.
+The jacket also comes with two deep side pockets, two hidden zipped chest pockets and another chest pocket with a storm flap.
 So it carries all the gear you’ll ever need, whether you’re climbing into canopies or checking in to a long-haul flight.

 You need tough clothes for a hard life